autocrypt/autocrypt/doc/level1.rst

    relationship aliases / multiple accounts

-An MUA that is capable of connecting to multiple e-mail accounts should have a separate Autocrypt state for each e-mail account it has access to.
+An MUA that is capable of connecting to multiple e-mail accounts should have a separate Autocrypt own state for each e-mail account it has access to.

 Onboarding